davidandym/multilingual-NER/README.md

 আমরা O
 বাস  O
 ```
+To see how files are read in, see `ner/data/io.py` and `ner/data/datsets.py`.

 At this time I cannot release the LORELEI datasets that were used in the work, but they are in the process of being released on LDC as of July 2020.

+### Multilingual data

+For my multilingual experiments, I naively concatenated the training datasets of all languages together and treated the output as one large training file.
+In the paper I do not use word-embeddings, but in my early experiments I did.
+In this case, naively concatenating datasets together may not work well if you want to ensure that overlapping words between languages do not share pre-trained embeddings, but right now the code-base is not set up for that.
+It can run on word-embeddings, but there are no mechanisms in place to handle embeddings from multiple languages in a nice way.

 ### CRF Vocab